paolofidicaroumedumt/StorAIteller/README.md

 - *redopartofstory*, POST method that assembles a new prompt when only a part of the story must be regenerated.
 The story that needs to be partially redone is split in {initialpart, selectedpart} and {finalpart}, where the {selectedpart} is the section of the story that needs to be regenerated.
 This is the template of the {new prompt} }and how it is assembled: {new prompt = main prompt}} + '"It is important that the story includes exactly this part at the beginning: {initialpart} and exactly this part at the end: {finalpart}.".'.

- - *savestory*, POST method that saves a story and its prompt in the *data_stories.csv* CSV file when the users provides a positive feedback.
+ - *savestory*, POST method that saves a story and its prompt in the *data_stories.csv* CSV file when the users provides positive feedback.
 The CSV file has the following comma separated fields:
    - Prompt, that contains the prompt that has generated the story;
    - Story, that contains the generated story.